phpseclib/phpseclib.github.io/docs/diagnosis.md

 ## getErrors(), getLastError()

-`getErrors()` returns an array of all errors or messages that have been reported by the server. `getLastError()` returns the most recent of these errors / messages.
+`getErrors()` returns an array of all errors or messages that have been reported by the server at the SSH layer. `getLastError()` returns the most recent of these errors / messages.

 `getSFTPErrors()` and `getSFTPLastError()` work similarily for the SFTP layer.